Statistics

 Option take rates

-All 131 option codes ranked by how many of the 808 cars carry them.
+All 139 option codes ranked by how many of the 834 documented cars carry them — market stubs carry no option data.
 Click any row to see the matching cars.